jnozzi/cocoadev.com/markdown/RandomNumber.md

 (rand() % 51)-25; //Gives a number between -25 and 25 inclusive.

-For more information on rand(), srand(), and related functions, read 'man 3 rand' (note: on my machine at least, it will bring up the General/OpenSSL man page for it's rand() function, which isn't what I've used here.
+For more information on rand(), srand(), and related functions, read 'man 3 rand' (note: on my machine at least, it will bring up the OpenSSL man page for it's rand() function, which isn't what I've used here.
 Just hit q and the C library page will load).

---General/KevinPerry
+--KevinPerry

 ----